V-Sekai/manuals/docs/decisions/20210523-add-proper-curves-with-subdivisions-for-3d-models-by-implementing-gltf2-n-gons.md

-# Add proper curves with subdivisions for 3d models by implementing glTF2 n-gons
+# Add proper curves with subdivisions for 3d models by implementing glTF2 n-gons in Godot Engine

 - Status: draft
 - Deciders: @fire